 Bonfire Night - keeping your home safe

 Bonfire Night.
 Toffee apples, a blazing fire, the shimmer and bang of fireworks.
-It isn’t for everyone, but most people like to get involved with the tradition.
+Your pet might not be a big fan, but most people love to get involved with the tradition.

 But is it entirely safe to get stuck into Bonfire Night if you are a tenant?